AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/work_with_textures.md

-﻿#Working with textures
+# Working with textures

-Topics in this section explain how to work with *.texture* resources in Stingray: 2D images that you use in your materials to vary the material properties over the surface of the object being shaded.
+Topics in this section explain how to work with *.texture* resources: 2D images that you use in your materials to vary the material properties over the surface of the object being shaded.